Date of birth

 Ben Alnwick joined Bolton Wanderers on a free transfer on deadline day in August 2016.

-Most recently on the books of Peterborough United, the goalkeeper put pen-to-paper on a two-year deal at Macron Stadium.
+Most recently on the books of Peterborough United, the goalkeeper put pen-to-paper on a two-year deal.

-The 29-year-old started his career with Sunderland, helping the Black Cats win promotion to the Premier League shortly after being handed his senior debut.
+The 31-year-old started his career with Sunderland, helping the Black Cats win promotion to the Premier League shortly after being handed his senior debut.

 Signing for Tottenham Hotspur in January 2007, he enjoyed loan stints with Luton Town, Leicester City, Carlisle United, Norwich City, Leeds United, Doncaster Rovers and Leyton Orient having seen first team opportunities limited at White Hart Lane.